 The implementation of these vignettes "will we use to regain the air quality daily" , said Christophe Najdovski, deputy EELV to transport .
 And during pollution peaks, alternating traffic will be replaced with a differentiated circulation, "the least polluting vehicles will continue to flow when more pollutants will remain in the garage," he said.
 "What we are doing, Berlin has done since 2008.
 Almost 200 cities in Europe have already set up such areas, which have shown their efficiency," says the ecologist elected.

 Crit'Air was set up in mid-2016 by the Ministry of the Environment for provision of any municipality wishing to declare in ZCR.
 The minister Ségolène Royal asked the prefects to generalize by decree the rules of "differentiated circulation" by April 7.
 The sticker, which cost 4.18 euros - "the cost of printing" , the ministry - was launched in mid-2016 by the Ministry of the environment and can be obtained on www.certificat- Air.gouv.fr.

 The diggers have moved in to redevelop the site

 An alternative is the HGV parking area nearby and maybe worth considering.
 Its co-ordinates are N50.96107, E1.84563.
-Turn left before the swing bridge across the entrance to the Bassin Ouest.
+Turn left before the swing bridge across the entrance to the Bassin Ouest, or consider

 NEW CALAIS AIRE NOW OPEN